Ahmadajami/task-manger/README.md

 Task Manager App built with **Flutter** that allows users to manage their tasks efficiently.
 This project utilizes modern tools and practices to provide a scalable and maintainable architecture.

 ---
+## 🗂️ File Structure

+** 📦 Flutter Package-Based Architecture:**
+Package-based architecture is a powerful approach to structuring large-scale Flutter applications.
+It promotes code reusability, maintainability, and testability by breaking down the application into smaller, independent packages.

+---

 ## 🚀 Features